 The Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center conducts multiple clinical trials as well as having a large and active group of researchers investigating problems such as autism, Alzheimer’s disease, and stroke.

-Under the leadership of Chair Mark Goldberg, M.D., the Department launched a new initiative in 2010 to seek effective treatments for brain diseases.
+Under the leadership of former Chair Mark Goldberg, M.D., the Department launched a new initiative in 2010 to seek effective treatments for brain diseases.
 In conjunction with the redefined focus on neurotherapeutics, the Department is building state-of the-art facilities for drug and device testing, and bringing together current and new faculty for collaborative research on brain disease therapy.

 "Our goal is to accelerate the process of therapy development by providing leading scientists with well-validated animal models and testing methods," Dr. Goldberg said.
 "At the same time, neurological clinicians will have opportunities to quickly bring the most promising treatment approaches to initial trials in human disease."